Estimated Reading Time: 3 mins

 Why It Is Important

 Your child may be included in your resident visa application under most resident visa categories.
 Your child may also apply separately for their Dependent Child Resident Visa if you are already a New Zealand Citizen or are an eligible sponsor on a New Zealand resident visa.
-The criteria is slightly different for each of these options.

 The Definition Explained

-- If your child is aged 21 to 24 years old, they must have no children of their own, they must be “single”, and they must be “totally or substantially financially reliant” on an adult (does not have to be their parent), whether they live with them or not.
+- ‣ If your child is aged 21 to 24 years old, they must have no children of their own, they must be “single”, and they must be “totally or substantially financially reliant on an adult” (does not have to be their parent) whether they live with them or not.

-- If your child is aged 18 to 21 years old, they must have no children of their own and they must be “single”.
+- ‣ If your child is aged 18 to 21 years old, they must have no children of their own and they must be “single”.

-- If your child is aged 17 years old or younger, they must be “single”.
+- ‣ If your child is aged 17 years old or younger, they must be “single”.

 What “Single” Means